fsprojects-archive/zzarchive-VisualFSharpPowerTools/CONTRIBUTING.md

  - When you refer to class instances, use `x` in each  member.
 If you reference to the instances in constructors, we generally recommend to use `as self` pattern.
  - We turn on unused-variable warnings by default, please remove all unused identifiers before sending pull requests.
 When suppressing unused variables, you could use `_` prefix to give them mnemonic names.
+ - Use uppercase identifiers for type parameters e.g. 'T, 'U, etc.

+If you're in doubt, please follow the common style that has been used in the code base.
 We recommend these two sources for F# formatting conventions and coding styles:

  - [F# Formatting Conventions](https://github.com/dungpa/fantomas/blob/master/docs/FormattingConventions.md)